xyzbullet/CXeno/README.md

 - No in-game performance change & no high CPU usage
 - Custom functions like HttpSpy, getting the real address of a Instance, setting & getting globals across all clients, and spoofing instance

+I have only used this project to learn C++ and a bit of C#.

+Do not expect the best code and memory management.
+You will see really bad code and design on the XenoUI C# WPF project since it was only made as a **prototype**.

+This executor has many vulnerabilities because only I have used **Xeno** and did not make a public release.

 Custom functions examples:
 ```lua
 -- get real address